drogenlied/linux-gpib/README.txt

 1) kernel modules in linux-gpib-kernel-x.x.x.tar.gz

-2) user space software in linux-gpib-use-x.x.x.tar.gz containing the config program, library, device scripts, examples and documentation
+2) user space software in linux-gpib-user-x.x.x.tar.gz containing the config program, library, device scripts, examples and documentation

 Untar each file and see the respective INSTALL files for instructions